 Granted, your graphics card is going to be doing most of the grunt work at the highest resolutions, but surely you want a chip that’s going to be able to give your expensive GPU the best opportunity to shine, don’t you?

-There’s also the fact the new Coffee Lake chips are finally upping Intel’s core-count game - arguably at the behest of AMD - and that means future titles that take advantage of such things will benefit Intel’s silicon as much as Ryzen.
+There’s also the fact the Coffee Lake chips are finally upping Intel’s core-count game - arguably at the behest of AMD - and that means future titles that take advantage of such things will benefit Intel’s silicon as much as Ryzen.

 AMD vs. Intel - the verdict